Cauliflower Welsh Rarebit is how to turn cauliflower into an easy, cheesy beer-infused lower-carb comforting meatless meal!

 Welsh Rarebit is a classic old English tavern dish where a beer-infused cheese sauce smothers good, toasty bread.
 Here, that venerable dish gets an update with cauliflower in Cauliflower Welsh Rarebit!

-Now, I have to admit as a Wisconsin girl with a Polish heritage, this dish was always a bit of a mystery to me–especially when I heard it referred to as Welsh “rabbit.”
+Now, I have to admit as a Wisconsin girl with Polish heritage, this dish was always a bit of a mystery to me–especially when I heard it referred to as Welsh “rabbit.”
 It actually freaked me out a little bit because growing up on a farm with a hunter father, rabbit sometimes ended up on our dinner table.

 Yeah, those were the nights I filled up on potatoes.